 TaskResult Class Overview

-The TaskResult class is a cornerstone within the TaskListProcessor architecture, designed to encapsulate the outcome of asynchronous tasks.
-It provides a unified structure for storing the result data and metadata about the task's execution, such as the task's name, and whether it completed successfully or encountered errors.
+The TaskResult class is a cornerstone within the TaskListProcessor architecture, designed to encapsulate the outcome of asynchronous tasks with unified structure.

 public class TaskResult<T> : ITaskResult